 - Agile front swivel wheels with a lock for more stable handling

-- Durable, flexible build designed for travel wear and tear
+- Durable, flexible build for travel wear and tear

 - Folds in two simple steps and includes an attached handle for carrying